CBonnell/caa-issuemail/draft-bonnell-caa-issuemail.md

 mail.example.com         CAA 0 issue "ca2.example.org"
 ~~~

-The following RRSet contains a single "issuemail" property where the
+The following RRSet contains a single "issuemail" Property where the
 issuer-domain-name is the empty string, so the issuance of certificates
-certifying email addresses for the domain are prohibited:
+certifying email addresses for the domain is prohibited:

 ~~~
 mail.example.com         CAA 0 issuemail ";"
 ~~~

-The following RRSet contains multiple "issuemail" property tags,
+The following RRSet contains multiple "issuemail" Properties,
 one of which matches the issuer-domain-name of the example Certification
-Authority ("ca.example.com") and one property tag which does not match.
+Authority ("ca.example.com") and one Property which does not match.
 Given that there is at least one record whose issuer-domain-name
 matches the Certification Authority's issuer-domain-name, issuance is
 permitted.